by Matt Slick

 All that we need is given to us in Christ.
-So there is one sense in which we are not yet completely formed into the image of Christ (sanctification of being made like Jesus), yet in another sense we are because we are seen as "in Christ", set apart for holy use where all of where all our spiritual needs and purposes are met through Jesus.
+So there is one sense in which we are not yet completely formed into the image of Christ (sanctification of being made like Jesus), yet in another sense, we are because we are seen as "in Christ" and set apart for holy use where all our spiritual needs and purposes are met through Jesus.

-Does this mean that those justified by grace can sin as much as they want?
+Does this mean those justified by grace can sin as much as they want?

 What the cults do with justification and sanctification

 The cults consistently blur the meanings of the two terms and misapply the truths taught in God's word.
 The result is a theology of works' righteousness--of earning their salvation, which only leads to damnation.
 This is because by the works of the Law shall no flesh be justified (Gal.
 2:16).
 Man cannot contribute to his salvation (Gal.
 5:1-8).
 Man is sinful, and even his best deeds are stained and filthy before God (Isaiah 64:6).
 Therefore, making a person right before God can only be God's work (Gal.
 2:20).